Friday of Week 3 of Lent – First Reading

 These gifts and their results are expressed in lovely phrases taken from plant life:

-God – and this is unique in the Old Testament – compares himself to the greenness of a cypress tree, a source of life and fruitfulness for his people.
+God then compares himself to the greenness of a cypress tree (and this is unique in the Old Testament), a source of life and fruitfulness for his people.

-If we could learn that only through the ways of life which God proposes can be found the true fulfilment of our deepest longings, then we will experience a deep happiness right through our life.
+If we could learn that only through the way of life which God proposes can we find the true fulfilment of our deepest longings, then we will experience a deep happiness throughout our life.
 During this Lent let us open our hearts to a total and unconditional love of God and of those around us.